gswallow/molecule_example/README.md

         - name: "cchurch.django"
           version: '0.5.6'

-Let’s test that we can satisfy our dependencies by running ‘molecule dependency.'
+Let’s test that we can satisfy our dependencies by running `molecule dependency`.

+### Using imported roles

 Depending on the role is fine but let’s use it.
 Edit the molecule/default/playbook.yml file to include the role and set some variables that the django role requires.
 Finally, we’ll include the role in the play: